Laser Teeth Whitening

 The Laser Teeth Whitening Procedure

-Any form of teeth whitening can cause temporary sensitivity, especially in people who already have some sensitivity in their teeth.
+Medication - Any form of teeth whitening can cause temporary sensitivity, especially in people who already have some sensitivity in their teeth.
 For this reason, your dentist may prescribe a non-steroidal anti-inflammatory medication prior to the first whitening session.

-The dentist will use a rubber or plastic guard to hold your mouth open.
+The Whitening - The dentist will use a rubber or plastic guard to hold your mouth open.
 Next, the dentist will apply a barrier over your gums to protect them from the whitening solution.
-This barrier is often applied as a gel which hardens to a protective rubber-like layer.
+This barrier is often applied as a gel that hardens to a protective rubber-like layer.
 When the gums are fully protected, the dentist will use a syringe to apply a whitening compound to the front of your teeth.
 The dentist will use a pen-style laser to activate the compound, which will cause it to foam somewhat as it lifts the stains away.

-When all of the teeth have been whitened by the laser, the dentist will allow the compound to remain for a few minutes, and then wipe off the whitening compound using a small vacuum tool.
+Repeat if Necessary - When all of the teeth have been whitened by the laser, the dentist will allow the compound to remain for a few minutes, and then wipe off the whitening compound using a small vacuum tool.
 He or she will then apply a new layer of compound and repeat the process as many as three times.

-The teeth whitening process is not permanent.
+Follow-up - The teeth whitening process is not permanent.
 Teeth can be re-stained, especially by cigarettes, beverages such as coffee or tea, or some foods.
 You may need to schedule a follow-up whitening session; the effectiveness of the whitening lasts for as few as six months or as long as several years.